Alberto-/angular-dashboard/README.md

 ```
 $ npm start
 ```
-This will create an http-server and will also run "gulp compress", to create the main-min.js file.
+This will create an http-server and will also run "gulp compressJS && gulp compressCSS", to create the compressed JS & CSS file of the app.

-Angular Dashboard will run on http://localhost:8000/app
+Angular Dashboard will run on http://localhost:8000

 ### Tests